-- 2. A Party that intends to propose a modification to Annex 9 shall: - (a) notify the other Party in writing; and - (b) include in the notification a proposal for appropriate compensatory adjustments to the other Party to maintain a level of coverage comparable to that existing prior to the modification.
+- 2. A Party that intends to propose a modification to Annex 9 shall: - (a) notify the other Party in writing; and

-3. Notwithstanding subparagraph 2(b), a Party does not need to provide compensatory adjustments if the modification covers a procuring entity over which the Party has effectively eliminated its control or influence.

-4. The other Party must object in writing within 45 days of receipt of the notification referred to in sub-paragraph 2 (a), if it disputes that:

-(a) an adjustment proposed in accordance with sub-paragraph 2 (b) is adequate to maintain a comparable level of mutually agreed coverage; or

-(b) the modification covers an entity over which the Party has effectively eliminated its control or influence in accordance with paragraph 3,
+- (b) include in the notification a proposal for appropriate compensatory adjustments to the other Party to maintain a level of coverage comparable to that existing prior to the modification. - 3.
+Notwithstanding point (b) of paragraph 2, a Party does not need to provide compensatory adjustments if the modification covers a procuring entity over which the Party has effectively eliminated its control or influence. - 4.
+The other Party may object in writing within 45 days of receipt of the notification referred to in point (a) of paragraph 2, if it disputes that: - (a) an adjustment proposed in accordance with point (b) of paragraph 2 is adequate to maintain a comparable level of mutually agreed coverage; or - (b) the modification covers an entity over which the Party has effectively eliminated its control or influence in accordance with paragraph 3,

-If the other Party has not made an objection within the time limit it is deemed to have accepted the adjustment or modification.
+If the other Party has not made an objection within the time limit, it is deemed to have accepted the adjustment or modification.